fataou1maxwell/fataou1maxwell/README.md

-# Hi, I am Maxwell O.
+# Hi, I am Maxwell!

 I am an IT professional specialized in Site Reliability Engineering (SRE), DevSecOps Engineering, and Cloud Engineering.
 Here I am sharing my learning and my journey in IT.
 I studied Mathematics, Economics & Econometrics, and IT, and I am currently working with IBM as an SRE and Cloud DevSecOps Engineer while completing my PhD in IT.<br/>